kushal-kumar-1803/ML_Mini-Project/README.md

 ---

-## 🚀 Setup and Execution Instructions
+## 4.Setup and Execution Instructions

 ### Prerequisites